dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 1. Check that the script references in the code block correspond to the versions of the script files in the project.

 This HTML and JavaScript code creates a red `div` called `shape`.
-It enables the shape's dragging behavior using the jQuery library, and uses the `drag` event to send the shape's position to the server.
+It enables the shape's dragging behavior using the jQuery library and uses the `drag` event to send the shape's position to the server.

 ## Run the app